 - Single cream.
 You don’t need a lot to make the sauce gorgeously creamy and you could use sour cream, creme fraiche or a plant-based cream in its place if you like (I love the Oatly cream and crème fraiche).

-- Coriander.
-I know not everyone loves coriander, so you could swap it for more spring onions (scallions), or use flat-leaf parsley instead.
+- Cilantro (coriander).
+I know not everyone loves coriander, so you could swap it for more scallion (spring onions), or use flat-leaf parsley instead.

 - Sweet chilli jam.
 Adding just a little will help to soften the heat of the gochujang so I really recommend it.
 Use honey or maple syrup if you don’t have any, and you could also make my delicious, easy sweet chilli jam.